Death Wish (Star Trek: Voyager)

 "Death Wish" is the 18th episode of the second season of the American science fiction television series Star Trek: Voyager, the 34th episode overall.
-The episode originally aired on February 19, 1996.
+The episode originally aired on UPN on February 19, 1996.
 The episode features a new member of the Q Continuum named Quinn, and appearances by Star Trek: The Next Generation alumni William Riker (Jonathan Frakes) and Q (John de Lancie).

 Plot

-Voyager comes across a comet, inside which there is a single living being.
+Voyager encounters a comet, inside which there is a single living being.
 It turns out to be a member of the Q Continuum (later designated as Quinn).
 Quinn thanks the Voyager crew for freeing him from his imprisonment, then tries to commit suicide.
-He is unsuccessful (see omnipotence paradox) and causes all the males on Voyager to vanish instead.
+He survives (see omnipotence paradox) and instead causes all the males on Voyager to vanish.

 Q himself appears and accuses Quinn of sending humans to the Delta Quadrant where they did not belong yet, then realizes all the men are missing and returns them.
 Quinn requests Federation asylum from Janeway when Q wants to re-impose the Q Continuum's sentence of imprisonment.
 Q laughs at the request for asylum (the two Q even going as far as an extreme hide-and-seek chase) but Janeway decides to hold a hearing on Quinn's request.
 Q reluctantly agrees to make Quinn human if he is granted asylum.
 He attempts to bribe Janeway throughout the episode, claiming that if she rules against Quinn, he'll send Voyager home; it is also hinted that he is infatuated with her.

 During the hearing, Q summons witnesses to testify against Quinn's suicide.
 Another Q defends the justice system of the continuum.
 Sir Isaac Newton claimed that he was sitting beside Quinn when the apple struck his head (after Quinn stood up to leave, he jostled the tree, causing the apple to fall).
 Another witness, Maury Ginsberg, claims that if Quinn had not offered a ride in his jeep, he would have never made it to Woodstock, got the sound system working, and met his future wife.
 Finally, William Riker of the USS Enterprise denies any claim to have known Quinn at all, until Q shows Riker that Quinn had helped his family in the past: as a soldier in the American Civil War, Quinn carried a wounded Union officer, Colonel Thaddeus Riker, back from the front lines to safety – ultimately ensuring Will Riker's existence in the future.
+Once his testimony is concluded, Q sends Riker back to the Enterprise with no memory of his encounter - and unable to alert Starfleet as to the situation on Voyager.